-- A. Fit and Proper Requirements for Corporate Trustees, Individual Trustees and Management Committees. - (1) Corporate trustees, individual trustees and members of management committees must be fit and proper persons capable of acting in their various capacities. - (2) In determining whether an individual and/or entity is fit and proper, consideration will be placed on probity, competence, experience and skill for fulfilling the responsibilities of that position, to the commitment of time that is necessary in fulfilling those responsibilities and to whether the interests of members and beneficiaries of the pension plan are, or are likely to be in any way threatened by the individual or entity's position. - (3) Without prejudice to the generality of the foregoing provisions, regard may be had to the previous conduct and activities in business or financial matters of the individual or entity in question and, in particular, to any evidence that the individual or entity has:- - (a) been convicted of an offence involving fraud or other dishonesty or violence; - contravened any provision made by or under an (b) enactment appearing to the Central Bank to be designed for protecting members of the public, against financial dishonesty, loss due to malpractice incompetence or by persons concerned in the provision of banking, insurance,
+Individual Trustee and Management Committee

+- (3) In determining whether an individual trustee and member of the management committee is fit and proper, consideration will be placed on probity, competence, experience and skill for fulfilling the responsibilities of that position, to the commitment of time that is necessary in fulfilling those responsibilities and to whether the interests of members and beneficiaries of the pension plan are, or are likely to be in any way threatened by the trustee's or the management committee member's position. - (4) Without prejudice to the generality of the foregoing provisions, regard may be had to the previous conduct and activities in business or financial matters of the trustee or member of the management committee in question and, in particular, to any evidence that the individual or member of the management committee has:

-- investment or other financial services or the management of companies or against financial loss due to the conduct of discharged or un-discharged bankrupts; - (c) engaged in any business practices appearing to the Central Bank to be deceitful or oppressive or otherwise improper (whether unlawful or not) or which otherwise discredit their method of conducting business; - (d) an employment record which leads the Central Bank to believe that the person or entity carried out an act of impropriety in the handling of his plan sponsor's business; - (e) engaged in or been associated with any other business practices or otherwise conducted themselves in such a way as to cast doubt on their competence and soundness of judgment. - (4) Trustees and Management Committees are subject to assessment based on the criteria as outlined in the Fit and Proper Guideline which is available on the Central Bank's website.
+- (a) been convicted of an offence involving fraud or other dishonesty or violence; - (b) contravened any provision made by or under an enactment appearing to the Central Bank to be designed for protecting members of the public against financial loss due to dishonesty, malpractice incompetence or by persons concerned in the provision of banking, insurance, investment or other financial services or the management of companies or against financial loss due to the conduct of discharged or un-discharged bankrupts; - (c) engaged in any business practices appearing to the Central Bank to be deceitful or oppressive or otherwise improper (whether unlawful or not) or which otherwise discredit their method of conducting business; - (d) an employment record which leads the Central Bank to believe that the person carried out an act of impropriety in the handling of his plan sponsor's business; - (e) engaged in or been associated with any other business practices or otherwise conducted themselves in such a way as to cast doubt on their competence and soundness of judgment; - (f) been adjudged bankrupt and remains an undischarged bankrupt.